DualShock: DualShock

-The DualShock is compatible with the PlayStation 2, as they use the same connector and protocol.
-However, certain PS2 games that utilize the DualShock 2's analog buttons, such as The Bouncer, are not compatible with the DualShock.
-The DualShock is fully compatible with the PlayStation 2's backwards compatibility to play PlayStation games.
+The DualShock is backward compatible with the PlayStation 2 as it uses the same connector and protocol as the original PlayStation console, due to the console's backward compatibility with original PlayStation peripherals.
+However, certain PS2 games that utilize the DualShock 2's analog buttons such as The Bouncer are not compatible with the DualShock.

 DualShock 2

-The DualShock 2 Analog Controller (SCPH-10010; US models: SCPH-10010U/97026) included with PlayStation 2's launch is almost identical externally as the previous DualShock analog controller, with a few minor cosmetic changes.
+The DualShock 2 Analog Controller (SCPH-10010 or SCPH-97026) included with PlayStation 2's launch is almost identical externally as the previous DualShock analog controller, with a few minor cosmetic changes.
 It has different screw positioning and one fewer screw.
-A blue DualShock 2 logo was added to the top of the controller, the connector is more square than the DualShock, and both the cable and connector are black rather than grey.
-The standard controller is black (other colors came later), rather than grey as with the original DualShock.
-The analog sticks are also noticeably stiffer than on the original DualShock.
+A blue DualShock 2 logo was added to the top of the controller, the connector is shaped more square than the original DualShock, and both the cable and connector are black rather than grey.
+The standard controller is black (with other color variants being released later on), rather than grey as with the original DualShock.
+The analog sticks are stiffer than on the original DualShock.

-Internally, the DualShock 2 was lighter and all of the buttons (except for the Analog mode, start, select, L3 and R3 buttons) were readable as analog values (pressure-sensitive).
+Internally, the DualShock 2 is lighter and all of the buttons (except for the Analog mode, start, select, L3 and R3 buttons) are readable as analog values (pressure-sensitive).
 The DualShock 2 can sense 256 levels of pressure.

-The DualShock 2 has been made available in various colors: black, satin silver, ceramic white, slate grey, clear, ocean blue, emerald green, crimson red, lemon yellow, and candy pink.
+The DualShock 2 has been made available in various colors: Black, satin silver, ceramic white, slate grey, clear, ocean blue, emerald green, crimson red, lemon yellow, and candy pink.

-Some coin operated arcade cabinets also had connections that allowed the user to use DualShock or DualShock 2 controllers.
-The notable ones are Namco's Tekken 5 and Konami's Winning Eleven Arcade Championship 2012.
+A number of coin-operated arcade cabinets have included controller ports for connecting DualShock or DualShock 2 controllers, including Namco's Tekken 5 and Konami's Winning Eleven Arcade Championship 2012.

 The original PlayStation is forward compatible with the DualShock 2.
 The PlayStation 3 is backward compatible with the DualShock and DualShock 2 by the use of third party peripherals, which connect the controller to the console via a USB port.
 However, the DualShock and DualShock 2 will not work properly with games that require Sixaxis functionality, such as Heavy Rain.